Integrated automation systems require remote monitoring personnel with technical expertise and the ability to act to prevent incidents in the...

 The midstream sector of the oilfield connects the far-spread oil and natural gas producing regions of the upstream sector with the various processing and storage locations of the downstream sector.
 To put it simply, midstream is the bridge between petroleum exploration and production (E&P) activities in the field and petroleum product distribution among refineries and other processing facilities.

-How Does Product Move Though the Oil and Gas Supply Chain Infrastructure?
+How Does Product Move Through the Oil and Gas Supply Chain Infrastructure?

 Midstream oilfield companies break down the sector even further into different subgroups, including pipelines, transportation, and upgraders and refineries.